 Often, students will find that they have a strong interest in an area of study or investigation but that they lack sufficient time during the semester to explore these ideas.
-For this reason, the Honors Council sponsors the summer research program.
+For this reason, the Office of Undergraduate Research sponsors the summer research program.

 Final Reports and Presentations:

-If you receive a summer research grant from the College, you must submit a written report to the Honors Council on the first day of classes of the fall semester.
+If you receive a summer research grant from the College, you must submit a written report to the Office of Undergraduate Research on the first day of classes of the fall semester.
 Your report must be accompanied by a detailed evaluation by the supervising professor.

 It is expected that students will write their reports during the summer research period, not upon their return to campus for the start of the fall semester.
 The report should be submitted to the faculty supervisor on, or shortly after, the final day of the research period.
 This will give the project supervisor time to read and critique the report, so that a revised report, together with the supervisor's assessment, can be submitted on the first day of fall classes.